 Jesuit Social Services are a social change organisation working to build a just society where all people can live to their full potential.
 They partner with community to support those most in need.
 They work to change policies, practices, ideas and values that perpetuate inequality, prejudice and exclusion.

 Jesuit Mission Australia is the non-profit development and relief organisation engaging the ministries of the Jesuits and broader networks domestically and overseas.
 For over 60 years, they have worked to inspire social justice, support community needs and empower through education.
 They promote environmental sustainability and social development in marginalised locations, most recently in Cambodia, Timor-Leste and Myanmar.
 They also respond to disasters, helping people in their time of greatest need.

 Jesuit Refugee Service is an international Catholic organisation with a mission to accompany, serve and advocate on behalf of refugees and other forcibly displaced persons.
 They undertake services at national and regional levels with the support of an international office in Rome.
 Their programs are found in 50 countries, providing assistance to refugees in camps and cities, individuals displaced within their own countries, asylum seekers in cities (urban refugees) and people held in detention centres.

 Jesuit House/The Cardoner Project

-The Cardoner Project is a new work of the Province for young graduates of Jesuit schools in Sydney, and their friends, that aims to deepen their human, intellectual and spiritual formation as leaders in the Church and society.
+The Cardoner Project is a new work of the Province for young graduates of Jesuit schools and Jesuit affiliated schools throughout Australia, that aims to deepen their human, intellectual and spiritual formation as leaders in the Church and society.
 It operates out of Jesuit House in Chippendale, Sydney.
 It aims to develop faith through service, to build community where there is none, and to strive for intellectual, emotional and spiritual depth.